 Selling a Home in Pre-Foreclosure in Wildwood, MO

-The Pre-Foreclosure Process in Wildwood, MO
+How Foreclosure Happens in Wildwood, MO

-- Notice of default — After the third month of missed payments, the lender will send you a notice of default, notifying you of how much you owe and informing you that you have 30 days to bring the mortgage current.
-Federal law states that lenders must wait 120 days from the first missed payment to begin foreclosure proceedings.
+- Notice of default — After the third month of missed payments, the lender will send you a notice of default, detailing the amount past due and informing you that, to avoid foreclosure, you must bring the mortgage up to date within 30 days.
+Federal law states that lenders must wait 120 days from the first missed payment to begin the process of taking your home.

 How to Stop Foreclosure in Wildwood, MO